okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 Ditransitive verbs is one that takes both a direct object and indirect objects.

 - He _gave_ _her_ the _letter_ (letter = direct object, her = indirect object).

+### Compound Subjects

+More than one actor.

+- Eileen and he (not Eileen and him) enjoy dancing.